-These M&M Cookies will soon become your new favorite.
-They’re soft, chewy & packed with M&Ms for the perfect treat.
-It’s an easy cookie recipe that doesn’t require any dough chilling, so you can whip up a batch in no time.
+These M&M Cookies will be your new favorite.
+Soft, chewy & packed with M&Ms – it’s an easy cookie recipe that doesn’t require any dough chilling.
 They can be made with regular or mini M&Ms – but either way – they’re the best M&M cookie recipe around.

-These M&M cookies are perfectly soft and chewy.
-They’re also just the right level of thickness – so you can pack them with lots of M&Ms, and there’s zero dry cookie crumbs.
+These M&M cookies are soft and chewy.
+They’re also just the right level of thickness – so you can pack them with lots of M&Ms but they don’t end up like weird little pillows.

-What I also love about these cookies is that you don’t have to chill the dough, and they still turn out soft and chewy without being too thin.
+What I also love about these cookies is that you don’t have to chill the dough, and they still turn out chewy in the middle with slightly crispy edges.

 The main secret to the perfect texture is using a combo of shortening and butter.
 Cookies made with shortening have that extra “melt-in-your mouth” quality, and will definitely remind you of the bakery cookies you bought as a kid.
 However, butter provides more flavor than shortening.
-So by using a combo of both shortening and butter, you get the perfect texture and more flavor.
+So by using a combo of both shortening and butter, you get the best of both.

 Then we’re using a combo of brown sugar and white sugar because brown sugar adds extra flavor and makes the cookies chewier.
 Using just the right amount of flour makes the cookies soft and thick without being crumbly.
-And then I like to use both M&Ms and chocolate chips.
+Make sure to measure the flour carefully – or else the cookies can get dry.
+Then I like to use both M&Ms and chocolate chips.
 Feel free to substitute the chocolate chips for more M&Ms if you prefer.

 Tips for Making M&M Cookies